An introduction to payment protection

 Always read a policy’s summary or ‘Key Facts’ before applying, so that you know exactly what is and is not covered – our Payment Protection Insurance guide can provide you with some general information.

-Finding a cheap wedding insurance policy is not that difficult.
+Finding a cheap payment protection insurance policy is not that difficult.
 However getting the correct coverage for your individual needs can be quite tricky.
-Read our wedding insurance guide to make sure your new wedding insurance policy ticks all the right boxes.
+Read our payment protection insurance guide to make sure your new payment protection insurance policy ticks all the right boxes.

 About our service